Behavior Chain Analysis: Why You Keep Reacting the Same Way (And How to Stop)

 Couples therapy research shows that reframing interpretations improves relationship satisfaction by reducing emotional reactivity4.

-Therapists begin by questioning the client about what happened before, during, and following the behaviour.
+Therapists begin by questioning the client about what happened before, during, and following the behavior.
 They look at factors such as sleep, stress, hunger, memories, and emotional states that make a person more vulnerable.

 Then they examine thoughts and emotions step by step.